 TRANSATLANTIC, LA/32, ROADS & ROUNDABOUTS are made in modest quantities in a GOTS – certified factory in Portugal.

 Our production partners have been developing & using recycled polyester yarns, recycled plastic yarns, organic cotton yarns & recycled cardboard packaging & labelling for years.
 The factory is family-owned & employs local seamstresses, printers, technicians & technologists.

 The Pakistan products don’t carry tickets or labels in an effort to reduce packaging waste.
 All care instructions for these products can be found on the website & your order confirmation email.

-FOUNDERS : Keohane Athletic club was co-founded by Paul Galvin & Ashley McDonnell.
+FOUNDERS : Keohane Athletic club was founded by Paul Galvin.
 Paul is a designer, author & storyteller with 10 years experience in the Irish menswear market.
-A former Gaelic footballer with Kerry he has a keen understanding of sportswear, how print design can lead teams & team spirit & the power of storytelling in sport.
+A former Gaelic footballer and hurler with Kerry GAA, he has a keen understanding of sportswear, how print design can lead teams & team spirit to special places & how to harness the power of storytelling in sport.